BahaTanvir/devops-guide-book/src/introduction.md

 7. **Collaboration and Culture** — Communication, on-call, automation decisions, and career growth

 Each chapter follows a consistent structure:
+- **What You'll Learn** — A quick overview of what you'll learn in the chapter
 - **Sarah's Challenge** — The scenario and context
 - **Understanding the Problem** — Breaking down the concepts
 - **The Senior's Perspective** — How experienced engineers think about this